timmaxw/metacompiler/docs/tutorial.md

 ))
 ```

-The main use of this type of converter is for when there is one part of the code that represents `List Nat` as a `ListAsArray NatAsNumber` and another part that represents `List Nat` as `CountDownList` and there is a case where we need to convert between.
+The main purpose of this type of converter is when there is one part of the code that represents `List Nat` as a `ListAsArray NatAsNumber` and another part that represents `List Nat` as `CountDownList` and there is a case where we need to convert between.

 As an aside, because of the details of our current implementations of these various functions and of how `metacompiler` works, the following is probably more efficient than the implementation that the compiler would infer for `allNatsLessThan a`: